kimmobrunfeldt/howto-everything/fedora-for-dev.md

 ## TODO

-Stuff I haven't been able to solve yet:
+Stuff I haven't looked into yet:

-* Bose QC35 bluetooth for music.
-Bluetooth connects but music channel doesn't work.
-More at https://unix.stackexchange.com/questions/292189/pairing-bose-qc-35-over-bluetooth-on-fedora (the first suggestions didn't help)
 * Mouse cursor or the whole desktop sometimes freezes (process priority issue?).
 More at https://stackoverflow.com/questions/392198/how-to-make-linux-gui-usable-when-lots-of-disk-activity-is-happening
 * Battery life optimisations.
 Not really a concern at the moment.
 More at https://medium.com/@amanusk/an-extensive-guide-to-optimizing-a-linux-laptop-for-battery-life-and-performance-27a7d853856c